ruihao-li/ruihao-li.github.io/content/_index.md

 {{< /lead >}}

-Hi!
-I am a PhD candidate studying the spintronic aspects of topological materials at [Case Western Reserve University](https://case.edu/), including novel nonlinear transport phenomena, spin-charge conversion, etc. In addition to my current [research](/research/), I also have broad interests in emerging fields of science and technology, particularly quantum computing.
-I like to document some of the interesting things I have learned lately in my [blog](/blog/).
+Hi there!
+I am a PhD candidate at [Case Western Reserve University](https://case.edu/), researching on spintronics in topological materials as well as quantum computing.
+Beyond my [research](/research/), I also have broad interests in emerging fields of science and technology.
+I hope to share interesting discoveries and insights (mostly in science) in my [blog](/blog/).

 <br>